UMRoboticsTeam/umrt-outreach-robotcar-wireless/README.md

 | Right | Turn Right |
 | Z, X, C | Emergency Stop |

+Or connect a controller with a joystick!
+It can be used with one of them.
+The program assumes you will use:
+* The first controller attached to the host device
+* The axes [0] and [1] published by the controller

 ## Troubleshooting:
 If input is a little laggy, try turning it off and on again